Charlie Penson

-Charles Frederick Penson (born December 1, 1942) is a Canadian former politician.
+Charles Frederick Penson (born December 1, 1942) is a former Canadian politician.
 Penson was a member of the Conservative Party of Canada in the House of Commons of Canada, representing the riding of Peace River from 1993 to 2005.
 He has also been a member of the Canadian Alliance (2000–2003) and the Reform Party of Canada (1993–2000).
 Penson is a former farmer and grain grower.
 During his time in the House, Penson served as official opposition critic of International Trade and also of Industry and Finance.

 Penson was born in Grande Prairie, Alberta.